KASW: Sports programming

 KASW served as the first over-the-air broadcast home of the NHL's Phoenix Coyotes, airing the team's games from the time that the franchise moved to Phoenix in 1996 until 2006, when the Coyotes announced the move of their over-the-air telecasts to KAZT-TV.
 The Coyotes returned to KASW in November 2023 as part of Scripps's broadcast deal with the team, airing all regionally-televised games.

-Though the franchise was deactivated after the 2023–24 season, Scripps retained the rights to broadcast the new expansion franchise Utah Mammoth (which acquired the hockey-related assets from the Coyotes), which airs on KASW and on Scripps-owned KUPX-TV in Salt Lake City.
-The station also airs select games from the Vegas Golden Knights, whose TV territory was expanded to include the state of Arizona after the Coyotes deactivated.
+The Coyotes' franchise was deactivated after the 2023–24 season, and its hockey operations were purchased and relocated to Salt Lake City as the Utah Mammoth.
+The NHL granted Arizona's regional television territory to both the Mammoth and the Vegas Golden Knights—whose rights are held by Scripps' KUPX-TV and KMCC respectively.
+KASW has since broadcast both the Mammoth, and selected Golden Knights games as the schedule permits.

 From 1997 to 2004, 2019 and again in 2025, KASW broadcast Arizona Rattlers arena football, and KASW also aired games of the Phoenix Mercury from 1997 through 1999.
 Phoenix Rising FC soccer was seen on KASW from 2019 through 2021.